Kaiserjäger: Pike grey

+Kaiserjäger and Kaiserschützen

 The Kaiserjäger were often confused with the Tyrolean Kaiserschützen, who belonged to the k.k.
 Landwehr, and were part of the regular armed forces of Austria-Hungary.
 The confusion arose from the decree of April 1917, in which Emperor Charles I granted the title Kaiserschützen to the Tyrolean state rifles.
 (The state rifles, known as Landesschützen or Kaiserschützen, were mountain troops and wore a different uniform.)